mosip/documentation/docs/Biometric-SDK-API-Specification.md

 * Processing error

 ## Implementation notes
 The converter will convert images in all segments in the biometric record.
-The signature block in the response has to be filled with the signed hash of the data.
+The signature block in the response has to be filled with the signed hash of the data (sb and sbInfo in each BIR).

 {% hint style="info" %}
 More documentation will be shared on the source and target params as well as source and target formats for standardaization.
 Review inputs are welcome.
 {% endhint %}